mpapazog/meraki-python/README.md

 **copyswitchcfg.py:** This script can be used to export switchport configuration of a source org to a file and import it to a destination org.
 The script will look for the exact same network names and device serial numbers, as they were in the source org.
 Use copynetworks.py and movedevices.py to migrate networks and devices if needed.

+**deployappliance.py:** This script claims a single Security Appliance or Teleworker Gateway into an organization, creates a new network for it and binds that network to an existing template.

 **invlist.py:** Creates a list of all serial numbers and models of devices that are part of a Meraki network for an organization with a given name.
 Can print to Stdout or file.

 **listip.py:** Almost exactly the same as invlist.py, but also prints the "lanIp" of the device.
 If the device has no "lanIp", it prints "None" for that field instead.